 Find the Epic Meaning at the heart of your business and show your employees how vital their efforts are to achieving organisational goals.
 Make sure you highlight the part that training plays in the grander scheme and they’ll soon begin to see the value.

-Here’s why the sheep-dip approach to training doesn’t work: If you’re pushing the same training to everyone, then everyone is going to find themselves working through content that is of no use to them.
-This speedbump can kill the momentum in their learning journey and it might drive them away altogether.
+Here’s why the sheep-dip approach to training doesn’t work.
+If you’re pushing the same training to everyone, then everyone is going to find themselves working through content that is of no use to them.
+This speedbump can kill the momentum in their learning journey.
+It might well drive them away altogether.

 Segment your training programme according to the department to keep the content relevant to each individual’s actual job.
 By providing the training they need, it won’t seem like such an impediment to their development.

 Creating learning pathways for each department will go a long way towards reducing friction and keeping motivation levels up.
 But imagine what would happen if you could create personalised learning pathways for every employee in the business.